We are a couple living in a small town in East Germany, 80 km southwest of Berlin.

-In the house, there are lots of doors that are a bit stuck and could be fixed, and many old window frames that could be renovated.
+In the house, there are lots of doors that are a bit stuck and should be fixed, and many old window frames that could be renovated.
 Also some shelves to be built etc

 Step by step, we want to empty and clean some spaces such as the big barn, which are filled with lots of things we don´t need (and a lot of it cannot really be reused).
 So we can always do some trips to the local waste management authorities to drop old wood, metal, old tires, rubbish etc. Other things we take pictures of and offer them on ebay, so they are not wasted.